jessestimpson/kapten/README.md

 ### apt unattended-upgrades

 If you're using unattended-upgrades, you may want to add your service to the Blacklist.
+Doing so will prevent it from being restarted by the system.
 Here's how to do it:

 ```
 vim /etc/apt/apt.conf.d/50unattended-upgrades